Overview

 Label photos and product records

-When you scan a product, label photos, extracted product facts, supplement or medication names, dosage, ingredients, schedule entries, cabinet assignments, adherence events, and related scan metadata may be stored off-device so the app can work across sessions.
+When you scan a product or add notes, label photos, extracted product facts, supplement or medication names, dosage, ingredients, private product notes that you write, schedule entries, cabinet assignments, adherence events, and related scan metadata may be stored off-device so the app can work across sessions.

 Purchases and usage

-We store subscription entitlement state, App Store transaction identifiers, scan counts, feature usage metrics, AI audit events, backend failures, and diagnostics needed to operate and debug the service.
+We store subscription entitlement state, App Store transaction identifiers, scan counts, privacy-safe feature usage metrics, AI audit events, backend failures, diagnostics, and limited device attribution identifiers needed to operate, debug, and measure the service.

 Service providers and processors

-Stack My Med uses third-party processors to operate the app:
+Stack My Med uses third-party processors to operate the app and public website:

 - Convex for app database, authentication, backend functions, and file storage metadata.